The Dos and Don’ts of Choosing a New Garage Door

 At the start of your search, it’s a good idea to visit a dealer showroom to get a sense of how different door styles and construction materials actually look and feel.
 Once you’ve narrowed your choices down to a few options, it can be helpful to experiment with an online visualization tool, like the Door Imagination System from Clopay.
 Here’s how it works: After uploading a photo of your home to the site, you can see how different garage door designs (and different combinations of windows, finishes, and hardware) would look on your home.
 Tools like this often make it easier to arrive at a final decision and add a bit of fun to the process.

 From style to construction material, from the R-value of the insulation to the presence or absence of windows—a number of variables can affect the final cost of a garage door.
 Prices run the gamut from a few hundred dollars to a few thousand (not including installation).
 It’s important to point out, that garage door replacement is one project that can increase the value of your home.
-In fact, among the most commonly completed home improvements, upgrading the garage door ranks near the very top of the list in terms of cost effectiveness and return on investment.
-In its annual Cost vs. Value Report, Remodeling magazine estimates that at resale, people recoup nearly the total sum invested in the project—91.5 percent, to be specific.
+In fact, among the most commonly completed home improvements, upgrading the garage door tops the list in terms of affordability and return on investment.
+In its 2022 Cost vs. Value Report, Remodeling magazine estimates that at resale, people recoup nearly the total sum invested in the project—93.3 percent, to be specific.
 It’s no wonder that for budget-savvy homeowners in pursuit of improved curb appeal, few projects are more exciting, more popular, or more rewarding.
 What are you waiting for?